Missile systems "Topol" and "Topol-m". Topol m photo video of strategic missile forces Topol m characteristics destruction radius

 20-55 Moscow time

-Kapustin Yar successful launch Rocket, probably "Topol-E".
-"The purpose of the launch was to test advanced combat equipment for ICBMs."
-The training warhead of the rocket hit a conditional target at the Sary-Shagan training ground with a given accuracy.
+Kapustin Yar successful launch The rocket is probably Topol-E. “The purpose of the launch was to test advanced combat equipment for ICBMs.”
+The training warhead of the missile hit a simulated target at the Sary-Shagan training ground with specified accuracy.

-116 09/09/2016 Plesetsk successful launch The objectives of the launch were to confirm the main flight performance of the Topol intercontinental ballistic missile, as well as to test advanced combat equipment and means of overcoming missile defense.
-The set goals of the launch were achieved in full.
-The experimental warhead of the rocket with high accuracy hit a conditional target at the test site of the Kamchatka Peninsula () 0 Topol-E rocket - possibly the first launch of the State Testing Program of a new type of warhead developed by MIT.
+116 09.09.2016 Plesetsk successful launch The purpose of the launch was to confirm the basic flight performance characteristics of the Topol intercontinental ballistic missile, as well as test promising combat equipment and means of overcoming missile defense.
+The set launch goals were achieved in full.
+The experimental warhead of the missile hit a conditional target with high accuracy at the training ground of the Kamchatka Peninsula () 0 The Topol-E missile is possibly the first launch of the State Test program of a new type of warhead developed by MIT.

-117 October 12, 2016 Plesetsk successful launch Successful launch at the Kura test site in Kamchatka as part of the program for confirming the extended life of ICBMs ().
-Probably, this launch was carried out by the command rocket 15Yu75 ().
+117 10/12/2016 Plesetsk successful launch Successful launch at the Kura test site in Kamchatka as part of the program to confirm the extended service life of ICBMs ().
+This launch was probably carried out by a command rocket 15Yu75 ().

 118 November 25, 2016